Aramtana/git-test/README.md

-# qr-code
-Frontend Mentor first project.
+That is a mini project from Frontend Mentor

-# something

-i am just checking